-Clause 7.1 builds on Clauses 6.1, 6.2, 6.3 and 7.6 from 2008 and splits into 5 sub-clauses.
-There are additional requirements to meet applicable statutory and regulatory requirements.
+Clause 7.1 builds on Clauses 6.1, 6.2, 6.3 and 7.6 from previous versions and splits into 5 sub-clauses.
+There are additional requirements to meet applicable statutory and regulatory requirements and for consideration of periodic review of competence.
 The sub-clauses continues to cover requirements for infrastructure and environment for the operation of processes.
 Monitoring and measuring has been changed to include resources, such as personnel or training.

 Organizational knowledge is a new requirement which deals with with requirements for competence, awareness, and communication of the QMS.
-Personnel must not only be aware of the quality policy, but they must also understand how they contribute to it and what the implications of not conforming are.
+Personnel must not only be aware of the quality policy, documented information and changes, but they must also understand how they contribute to product or service conformity and safety and the implications of not conforming.
+It also highlights the importance of ethical behavior.

 There is a key requirement to maintain the knowledge held by an organization to ensure conformity of products and services.
 This could include the knowledge held by an individual as well as for example, the intellectual property of an organization.
 Organizations are required to examine whether the current knowledge they have is sufficient when planning changes and whether any additional knowledge is required.
+This includes internal and external feedback.

 Finally there are the requirements for "documented information".
-This is a new term, which replaces the references in the 2008 standard to "documents" and "records".
+This is a new term, which replaces the references in the previous standard to "documents" and "records".
 Organizations need to determine the level of documented information necessary to control the QMS.
 This will differ between organizations due to size and complexity.
-In line with the increased importance of information security in organizations, there is also greater emphasis on controlling access to documented information such as use of passwords.
+The revised series continues to require certain documented information, a variation from ISO 9001.
+In line with the increased importance of information security and data protection in organizations, there is also greater emphasis on controlling access to documented, current information such as use of passwords.
 Organizations should also have systems in place to provide a back-up should IT systems crash.